 Engagement with your posts not only determines the ability of your page to capture the user’s attention but also determines how many people view your posts.
-When users engage with your posts, it is reflected to the user’s friends on Facebook which indirectly increases the awareness of your brand and page.
+When users engage with your posts, it is reflected in the user’s friends on Facebook which indirectly increases the awareness of your brand and page.
 Facebook’s EdgeRank algorithm which determines which posts get to the top on a user’s newsfeed is dependent on a page’s engagement parameters.
 So, the increase in engagement is very vital if you want to be ranked higher in the Facebook Newsfeed.
 We shall discuss certain ways to increase engagement on your Facebook page –

-1. Pose Questions to your audience – It might be the oldest and most effective trick in the book to get a definite response from your audience.
+1. Pose Questions to Your Audience – It might be the oldest and most effective trick in the book to get a definite response from your audience.
 Questions are a great way to start a dialogue with audiences.
 Based on the response given by them, you can edit and tweak your future questions.
-The idea is to pose questions in such a way that interests the audience and sparks a curiosity in their mind and actually engages them to think about a constructive response.
+The idea is to pose questions in such a way that interests the audience and sparks curiosity in their mind and actually engages them to think about a constructive response.
 Escale Solutions also follows this ideology of asking as many questions to their clients to guarantee quality service.
 There are many types of questions that trigger responses.
 Some of them are –

 Specific: What’s your favorite…?